-It has been determined that the reviewing body (PDC) shall make recommendations of the proposed Planned Unit Development to the Board of County Commissioners for their consideration.
-Staff finds that the proposed development, even with a revised site plan as proposed, is inconsistent with the Comprehensive Plan for a condominium use (R-2 occupancy) within the CHHA.
-Staff also has a concern with the request for a maximum ISR and FAR allowance within this remote, predominantly residential community within the velocity flood zone, and the overall compatibility of a four-story commercial structure in this coastal area.
+It has been determined that the reviewing body (BCC) shall consider the proposed Planned Unit Development.
+Staff has found that the proposed development, even with a revised site plan as submitted, is inconsistent with the Comprehensive Plan for a condominium use (R-2 occupancy) within the CHHA.
+Staff also has a concern with the request for a maximum ISR and FAR allowance within this remote, predominantly residential community in the velocity flood zone, and the overall compatibility of a four-story commercial structure in this coastal area.
 The subject property has requested a land use change to Coastal Lakes Commercial on the Future Land Use Map, and the Land Use Atlas Map, and this change will need to be approved to accommodate the uses as proposed.
 Granting this request will adversely affect the public interest, and would be generally incompatible with adjacent properties and other properties in the district.